charles-lunarg/vk-bootstrap/README.md

 ## Setting up `vk-bootstrap`

-This library has no external dependencies beyond C++14, its standard library, and the Vulkan Headers.
+This library has no external dependencies beyond C++14, its standard library, and at least the 1.1 version of the Vulkan Headers.

 Note: on Unix platforms, `vk-bootstrap` will require the dynamic linker in order to compile as the library doesn't link against `vulkan-1.dll`/`libvulkan.so` directly.

 ### Copy-Paste

-Copy the `src/VkBootstrap.h` and `src/VkBootstrap.cpp` files into your project, include them into your build, then compile as you normally would.
+Copy the `src/VkBootstrap.h`, `src/VkBootstrapDispatch.h`, and `src/VkBootstrap.cpp` files into your project, include them into your build, then compile as you normally would.

 `vk-bootstrap` is *not* a header only library, so no need to worry about macros in the header.

 #### Linux specific

 vk-bootstrap will load the required symbols at runtime, which requires that the application is linked to the system dynamic link.
 How the dynamic linker is linked into the project depends on the build system in question.
 If CMake is being used, link vk-bootstrap with `${CMAKE_DL_LIBS}`.